TheNivas/LearningScala/15-17_Functional_Programming/src/main/scala/Notes.md

   }
 }
 ```

-### Example:5 passing fn with param to another function.
+### Example:5 passing fn with param to another function

 ```scala
 // function call by name.
 object DemoJFunctionCallByName